-- the male end.
-Also, run a similar size bead of silicone sealant down the seam weld at the end of each joint. - Pipes can now be pushed together as far as they will go.
-The seams on the vent pipe should be aligned and oriented upward in all horizontal appliances.
-With a moistened finger or flat tool, spread any sealant that squeezes out around the circumference of the joint. - Attach the sections together with the locking rings and tabs (except at the blower outlet where no locking ring exists.)
-Inspect the joint to ensure that flue gases will not leak.
-If necessary apply additional sealant around the joint. - Horizontal venting shall have a slope not less than 1⁄4" (6.4mm) every 12 inches (305mm) downward away from the boiler to prevent collection of condensate throughout the assembly. - 5.
-Allow the sealant to cure for 24 hours before operating the appliance. - C. For Flex-L StaR-34 Stainless Steel Vent Pipe use a high temperature red silicone sealant rated for 500°F. Before applying silicone, the outside of the male end and inside of the female end of the pipe must be cleaned using a cleaner, such as methyl ethyl ketone (MEK) or Naptha.
+- C. For Flex-L StaR-34 stainless steel vent pipe use a high temperature silicone sealant rated for 550°F. Before applying silicone, the outside of the male end and inside of the female end of the pipe must be cleaned using a cleaner, such as methyl ethyl ketone (MEK) or naptha.
 For 3" vent pipe runs, begin with the male end of the vent pipe over the boiler's induced draft blower outlet.
-For 4" vent pipe runs begin with a StaR-34 3" to 4" increaser fitting (#SR10304) over the boiler's induced draft blower outlet.
+For 4" vent pipe runs begin with a StaR-34 3" to 4" increaser fitting over the boiler's induced draft blower outlet.
 For both 3" and 4" vent pipe runs, apply a bead of silicone sealant around the blower outlet and around the inside of the male end of vent pipe going over the blower's outlet.
 When using the Tjernlund VH-1 vent hood, the female end (flared end) of the vent pipe will be connected to the termination hood.

-Apply high temperature silicone in an even 1⁄4" bead approximately 1⁄4" from the end of the vent hood's connecting vent pipe.
+Apply high temperature silicone in an even 1/4" bead approximately 1/4" from the end of the vent hood's connecting vent pipe.
 Also, run a similar size bead of silicone sealant down the seam weld of the vent pipe.
 Then push the female end over the vent hood's connecting vent pipe.
 Now fill in the channel inlet with silicone sealant.
-Do not try to insert the joiner band, instead fasten the vent pipe to the vent hood's pipe with a steel gear clamp.

-- Apply the high temperature silicone around the male end of the pipe in an even 1⁄4" bead.
+Do not try to insert the joiner band, instead fasten the vent pipe to the vent hood's pipe with a steel gear clamp. - 1.
+Apply the high temperature silicone around the male end of the pipe in an even 1⁄4" bead.
 Silicone bead should be approximately 1⁄4" from the end of the male end.
 Also, run a similar size bead of silicone sealant down the seam weld at the end of each joint. - 2.
-The seams on the vent pipe should be aligned and oriented upward in all horizontal vent pipe runs. - Insert the male end of one into the female end of the other.
+The seams on the vent pipe should be aligned and oriented upward in all horizontal vent pipe runs. - 3.
+Insert the male end of one into the female end of the other.
 Push the pipe together so the female end rests up against the stop bead of the male end. - 4.
 Insert a StaR-Joiner Band into the inlet of the beaded channel.
 Feed the Joiner Band in so it makes its way around the pipe, back to the channel inlet and it overlaps itself by about 1⁄2". - 5.
 Cut the excess Joiner Band so it lays flat in the beaded channel.
 Fill the inlet of the beaded channel with high temperature silicone.
-Smooth out the silicone over the channel inlet and the silicone between the female end and the stop bead of the male end. - Horizontal venting shall have a slope not less than 1⁄4" (6.4mm) every 12 inches (305mm) downward away from the boiler to prevent collection of condensate throughout the assembly. - Allow the sealant to cure for 24 hours before operating the appliance.
+Smooth out the silicone over the channel inlet and the silicone between the female end and the stop bead of the male end. - 6.
+Horizontal venting shall have a slope not less than 1⁄4" every 12 inches (21mm/m) downward away from the boiler to prevent collection of condensate throughout the assembly. - 7.
+Allow the sealant to cure for 24 hours before operating the appliance.